robot-gang/visual-navigation/README.md

 - Pull the latest code from the repository: `git pull`
     + If there are conflicts, you should resolve them all before doing the next step.
-- Run this following command (at the same directory level with the environment.yml file) to get the new changes from other people
+- Run this following command (at the same directory with the environment.yml file) to get the new changes from other people
     + `conda env update -n visual_nav -f environment.yml`
 - Search for the latest version of your package